jupyterhub/the-littlest-jupyterhub/docs/howto/admin/resize.rst

 Verifying a Resize
 ==================

 #.
-You will need to tell the JupyterHub to make use of these new resources.
+Once you have resized your server, you will need to tell the JupyterHub to make use of
+   these new resources.
 To accomplish this, you will follow the instructions in :ref:`topic/tljh-config` to set memory limits and reload the hub.
 This can be completed using the terminal in the JupyterHub.
-It can also be completed through the Digital Ocean console or terminal.
+It can also be completed through the terminal.

 #.
 TLJH configuration options can be verified by viewing the tljh-config output.